DrewCam/CYB6009-Data-Analysis-and-Visualisation/Assignment 01/Case Study 01.md

 ## PREPARATION ACTIVITIES

-The skills required to complete this assessment are covered Week 1 and 2 (see Modules 1, 2 and 3).
+The skills required to complete this assessment are covered Modules 1, 2 and 3.

 ## Rubric